Friday, January 31, 2014

 The hall was wide, bright and surrounded by a flowing white curtain to protect ladies' privacy.
 Crystal chandeliers hung from a sky high ceiling.
 Attendants in brilliant white and gold served sweets on luminous gilded trays.
 Round tables decorated in white and yellow featured tall candles and vibrant bouquets of rich red roses.

 Lines of velvet covered chairs flanked the runway.
 Grandmothers, mothers, aunts, matchmakers and other relatives occupied these seats.
-To enjoy the dancing - but also to consider the young, unmarried guests as prospective husbands for sons, nephews, brothers.
+To enjoy the dancing - but also to consider the young, unmarried guests as prospective wives for sons, nephews, brothers.
 Velvet seat relatives ascended the runway with stacks of QR notes which they shuffled into the air above a dancer's head.
 Money poured like rain over the platform.

 Special servers collected the notes in brown bags.
 The money would go to the band.